kjantzer/bui/README.md

 ## Overview

-Web components (or custom elements) allow us to encapsalate logic, designs, and features in html elements.
+Web components (or custom elements) allow us to encapsulate logic, designs, and features in html elements.
 Along with custom elements, various "presenters" (or views) have been created for all the ways an app needs to display data